-[The following Program Report, the most recent on this program, appeared in the 2007 Number 2 issue of the NBER Reporter.
-It was preparded by Christina and David Romer, who were both co-directors of the Monetary Economics Program at that time.]
+[The following Program Report, the most recent on this program, appeared in the 2014 Number 1 issue of the NBER Reporter.]

-Researchers in the NBER's Program in Monetary Economics contribute to our understanding of monetary economics by conducting empirical and theoretical studies of a wide range of subjects within the broad field of monetary economics.
-These studies are issued as NBER Working Papers, and presented and discussed at regular meetings of the program and at special NBER conferences devoted to particular subjects related to monetary policy.
-The studies are subsequently published in NBER volumes and in academic journals.
+Researchers in the NBER's Program in Monetary Economics contribute to our understanding of issues in monetary policy and macroeconomics by conducting empirical and theoretical studies of a wide range of subjects.
+These studies are issued as NBER Working Papers, and are presented and discussed at regular meetings of the program and at special NBER conferences devoted to particular subjects related to monetary policy.
+The studies are subsequently published in academic journals and in NBER volumes.

 The Zero Lower Bound on Nominal Interest Rates

 One prominent feature of the crisis is that central banks in many advanced economies brought their target interest rates close to zero.
 Because individuals always have the option of holding cash, which provides a zero rate of return, nominal interest rates cannot be negative.
 Thus central banks had largely exhausted their main traditional tool for stimulating a weak economy.
 Such a situation is known as a "liquidity trap."